PaulSquires/WinFBE/Help/WinFBX/File Management/File Procedures.md

 #### Remaks

-The **AfxRemoveDir** function marks a directory for deletion on close.
+These functions mark a directory for deletion on close.
 Therefore, the directory is not removed until the last handle to the directory is closed.
-To recursively delete the files in a directory, use the **SHFileOperation** function. **AfxRemoveDir** removes a directory junction, even if the contents of the target are not empty; the function removes directory junctions regardless of the state of the target object.
+To recursively delete the files in a directory, use the **SHFileOperation** function.

-**AfxRmDir** is an unicode replacement for Free Basic's **RmDir** and returns 0 on success, or -1 on failure.

 # <a name="AfxFileExists"></a>AfxFileExists